danieldunderfelt/sleek.scss/README.md

 ### Weighing children

 So you want to be a rebel and make one child larger than the others?
-No problem, you can just use the `sleek-child` mixin! it has the same signature as the `sleek` mixin but the list of numbers mean something different.
+No problem, you can just use the `sleek-child` mixin!
+It has the same signature as the `sleek` mixin but the list of numbers mean something different.
 Let's have a look:

 ```